plabayo/learn-rust-101/demo/README.md

 # Rust 101 — Learn Rust

-This is a collection of small projects that were used in a lecture to teach Ruust.
+This is a collection of small projects that were used in a lecture to teach Rust.

 ## RAT